crowd-parser/sentimentjs/README.md

 In the future, we hope to add more "layers," such as a "negation layer" and perhaps a "movie layer" that catches normal words that are actually movies.

-We welcome you to join us in creating a better sentiment library!
-Our library is still in an infant stage, so contributions would be greatly appreciated!

 ## Installation

 `npm install sentimentjs`